tombensve/tombensve.github.io/index.md

 ### Current status

 _I'm walking on the road to Alzheimers!
-I'm now on 100% sick leave until retirement._ This means that I have more time with my GitHub projects, but also that I'm slower.
+I'm now on 100% sick leave until retirement._ This means that I have more time with my GitHub projects, but also that I'm slower, quite slower actually.
 My short term memory really sucks.
 But I will keep on coding here for as long as I can.
-My doctor encourage me to continue this.
+My doctor encourage me to continue this to stimulate my brain.
 This does not mean that I will lower my own requirements, but it will take longer to implement them.

 ## My GitHub repos